Conchylicultor/DeepQA/README.md

     Q: When were you born ?
     A: Soon.

-As shown on the last questions, the network still do some confusion between the genders and the present/future.
-I also tried some deeper questions with more or less success.
+As shown on the last questions, the network still does some confusion between the genders and the present/future.
+I also tried some deeper philosophical questions with more or less success.

     Q: What is the purpose of being intelligent ?
     A: The man are obsolete.